marcelosn/mssqlserverbackup/README.md

 Note: This Software was developed by me too many years ago, a tool for backup a C# ERP WinForms application.
 Then i decide to open the source and just adapt it to be an opensource.
 This source has too many years, so maybe all the currently design patters are not nowdays/updated.

-To run this program: Create a folder c:\MsSqlServerBackup (where it will be build).
+To run this program: Create a folder c:\MsSqlServerBackup and change the Output folder to it.
 Put inside the folder, the 3 files in "Library" path on this solution.
 Configure your database in "database.xml".
 Run it, configure on screen and enjoy.
+If your project don't compile because WindowsFirewallHelper, re-add the Reference using the Library folder (dll is there).
 ________________________________________
 C# Windows forms - aplicativo para monitorar e efetuar backups automáticos do SQL Server.
 Você pode instalar esse aplicativo em um computador com uma instância do SQL Server, e programar ele para fazer backups automáticos do seu banco.
 Exemplo: Se você tem um Software feito com SQL Server, você pode instalar esse programa nos seus clientes para fazer backup do banco de dados do seu software.
 Apenas informe a configuração do banco (Nome Servidor, instância, nome banco) no database.xml (na raiz desse programa) e deixe que ele trabalhe.